pauldeen79/TemplateFramework/README.md

 The first option is to write a custom host.
 Add the references to the Core and TemplateProviders.CompiledTemplateProvider packages.

-The second option is to use the plug-in architecture as documented by Microsoft. (https://learn.microsoft.com/en-us/dotnet/core/tutorials/creating-app-with-plugin-support)
-Note that this option hasn't been tested yet.

-The third option is to add the following property to your template assembly:
+The second option is to add the following property to your template assembly:
 ```xml
   <PropertyGroup>
     ...